efesuner12/CipherBytesDB/README.md

 Furthermore, it presents a data retrieval API that is designed for querying encrypted datasets, aiming to seamlessly integrate into existing database workflows without compromising efficiency.

+Developed as the undergraduate final year project @ The University of Birmingham

 ## Pre-requisites
 - MySQL should already be installed on the host that will run the application
 - The External Key Management System host should be allocated with a static IP address